tool is designed to be

 long MDPE handle which is attached to the blade with a countersunk nylock and washer set into the end.

 T section tapers to a point and is a compromise

 between allowing penetration and ensuring that the tool is strong

 enough not to be damaged in normal use.
 It is intended that

-ground broken with this tool would then be excavated with the
+ground broken with this tool would then be removed with the demining trowel.

 rust.
 The tool weighs

 around 0.5Kg (1.2 lbs).

 tool stayed in one piece when placed on top of mines in tests.

 As well as having been sold to military users in South America and Europe, this tool is known to have been used in Vietnam, Angola, Mozambique, Sri Lanka, Tajikistan, Afghanistan, Lebanon, Libya and Sudan.